psanan/website/website/README.md

 command in the Makefile for the professional site to avoid deleting the personal site.

+Note: ATTOTW, the two sites share a theme, but that could changed at the cost of code duplication.

 # For each sub-site

 Uses pelican: see https://docs.getpelican.com/en/stable/quickstart.html